awesto/django-shop/docs/tutorial/cart-checkout.rst

 position for adding a page is the root level, but then assure that in Advanced Setting the checkbox **Soft root** is set.

-The checkout my or be combined with the cart on the same page, or moved on a separate page.
+The checkout can be combined with the cart on the same page or moved on a separate page.
 Its best position normally is just below the Cart page.

 |static-cart|